How long do you have to wait before you can start running postpartum?

 How to Get Back to Running Postpartum

 Running is a very high-impact activity.
-Your legs need to absorb impact AND stabilize your body as you constantly transfer weight from one foot to the other.
+Your legs need to absorb impact AND stabilize your body as you transfer weight from one foot to the other.
 Also, your pelvic floor has to be able to absorb the impact with each stride.

 7 Exercises to Help You Return to Running Postpartum